datatrail-jhu/09_dataanalysis/manuscript/10_final_project.md

 A complete project should have:

-- completed code chunks throughout the .Rmd document (your RMarkdown document should Knit without any error)
+- Completed code chunks throughout the .Rmd document (your RMarkdown document should Knit without any error)
 - Readme.md text file explaining your project
-- Comments in your code chunk
+- Comments in your code chunks
 - Answered all questions throughout this exercise.

 ### Final `push` to GitHub

-Now that you've finalized your project, you'll do one final **push to GitHub**. add, commit, and push your work to GitHub.
+Now that you've finalized your project, you'll do one final **push to GitHub**. `add`, `commit`, and `push` your work to GitHub.
 Navigate to your GitHub repository, and answer the final question below!

 **Note**: If you're stuck on this, these steps were covered in detail in an earlier course: [Version Control](https://leanpub.com/universities/courses/jhu/version-control).
 Refer to the materials in this course if you're stuck on this part of the project.